 4. Integrated Payments

-Many software companies now offer integrated payments options.
-Integrated payments are not full merchant accounts, but work for online payment processing.
+Many software platforms now offer integrated payments options.
+Integrated payments are not full merchant accounts but work for online payment processing.
 This option generally makes it much easier to setup and begin processing, and they don’t require that companies maintain hardware or gateways.
-There are typically no monthly or start-up fees with integrated payments and users pay only transaction based fees.
+There are typically no monthly or start-up fees with integrated payments, and users pay only transaction-based fees.
 This makes it easy to budget – though the rates will be higher to cover the full cost of taking payments.

 PCI Compliance is Key to Credit Card Processing